almaudoh/balance_tracker/README.txt

 Q. Where can I see user's balance sheets?

-A. User balance sheets can be viewed at user/balance or user/%uid/balance.
+A. User balance sheets can be viewed at "balance" or "user/%uid/balance".
    Please note that the 'view all balances' and 'view own balances' must be set accordingly.